 The worst-case scenario you do not want to do is spend years developing a product, tens of thousands of dollars, getting it to market, and then finally find out that no one wants it.

 Spend this time upfront.
 Don’t get overexcited.
 Always remind yourself this is a long, long, long journey.
 This is an ultra-marathon that you’re running.
-Don’t sprint past market research and product validation.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Don’t sprint past market research and product validation.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: